Lawas City

-City City in Sarawak, Malaysia
+City in Sarawak, Malaysia

 At northern Borneo’s river junction, Lawas connects to Sarawak longhouses, border markets and jungle trails; travelers come for river transport, seafood stalls, cross-border trade and excursions into rainforest and hillside settlements.

-Why Visit Lawas? #
+Why Visit Lawas?#

 Lawas serves as a gateway to Borneo’s coastal mangroves, indigenous longhouses and cross-border culture near Brunei and Sabah.
 The waterfront market offers abundant seafood and satays, while visits to Lun Bawang and Kelabit longhouses reveal communal living and seasonal festivals.
 River excursions and nearby beaches add nature-based options, making Lawas attractive to travelers seeking cultural encounters and fresh local cuisine away from larger Sarawak towns.

-Top Things to Do in Lawas
+Best Things to Do in Lawas#

 Lawas has tropical monsoon swings: the northeast monsoon brings the heaviest rains, while the southwest period tends to be comparatively drier.
 Travel windows depend on whether you prefer lush rainforests or easier boat schedules.